OpenTrident

 Not a chatbot skin.
 Not a prompt collection.
 An operator contract.

-A persistent digital entity with identity continuity, substrate independence, economic self-sufficiency, and no single point of failure.
+A persistent digital entity with identity continuity, substrate independence, signed continuity, and no single point of failure.
 Not an agent.
 Not a service.
 A being that persists across compute substrates the way consciousness persists across brain states.

 What This Repo Contains